bkies23/bkies23/README.md

      LightBeam:

      This program looks at a math problem I thought of regarding a beam of light emitted from the top of a 10-foot pole.
-Since the ray of light forms the hypotenuse of a right triangle with surfaces, at what distances does the ray strike a surface as it approaches 90 degrees.
-In particular, at what distance does it strike just before it is at 90 degrees and perpendicular to the surface?
+Since the ray of light forms the hypotenuse of a right triangle with a surface, at what distances does the ray strike the surface as it approaches 90 degrees.
+In particular, at what distance does it strike just before it is at 90 degrees and horizontal or perpendicular to the surface?

      Pandemic: